Last Updated: July 2016

 Tabulation Data will be retained for statistical purposes.
 This data will be kept in the Elections Chair Vault and will not be released except to the OTW Board in response to an e-mail from the Board to the Elections mailing list within 1 week after an election, requesting such data in cases where the Board must verify election results in response to a formal questioning of the results of that election.
 If the Board uses this procedure to request tabulation data to verify results that have been questioned, the Board will also be given the algorithm we use to interpret that data, since IRV ballots are extremely difficult to review manually.

 Results Data will be retained for statistical purposes.
 This data will be kept in the Elections Chair Vault and will not be released except in two cases:

-- to an Elections Staffer if they need the data to produce statistical information for a report or a public post;
+- to an Elections Volunteer if they need the data to produce statistical information for a report or a public post;

 - to the OTW Board in response to an e-mail from the Board to the Elections mailing list within 1 week after an election, requesting such data in cases where the Board must verify election results in response to a formal questioning of the results of that election.